 A strategy you can employ is one where you ack as a market maker.
 Your goal will be to buy on the bid and sell on the offer.
 You can watch a forex pair and look for support and resistance areas.
 Around these levels, you can place a buy order on the bid near support, and a sell offer on the asking price near resistance hoping to repurchase or sell out of your position nearly immediately.
 Alternatively, you might be a market taker where you are looking for a specific market setup before you pull the trigger on a trade.

 The Benefits of Scalping the Forex Markets

 One of the benefits of scalping the forex markets is that you generally will not pay commission and you have access to leverage.
 Brokers like Rakuten Securities Australia do not charge a brokers commission.
 Instead, they offer a bid/ask spread.
 This means that you will never pay a commission which allows you to scalp the market for free.
 Rakuten Securities Australia provides a bid/ask spread on major currency pairs such as the EUR/USD as low as half of a pip.
 Additionally, you can enhance your gains with leverage allowing you to be profitably capturing the small moves that occur in the forex arena.
-These tight spreads are on the leverage of 100-1.
+These tight spreads are on the leverage of 30-1 for Retail and 100-1 for Pro.
 This allows you to capture small moves in the market and generate gains with little upfront capital.

 When Do You Execute a Scalp Trade